iRNA-COSI/APAeval/execution_workflows/DaPars/README.md

 ### Running the differential workflow
 - Set the 'run_differential' parameter in conf/modules.config to true
-- Change 'output_file' parameter in conf/modules.config to the desired file name that ends with '.tsv'
+- Change 'differential_out' parameter in conf/modules.config to the desired file name that ends with '.tsv'
 - Ensure the sample sheet contains exactly two distinct conditions in the condition column.
 An example input file is samplesheet_example_files.csv

 ### Running the identification workflow
 - Set the 'run_identification' parameter in conf/modules.config to true
-- Change 'output_file' parameter in conf/modules.config to the desired file name that ends with '.bed'
+- Change 'identification_out_suffix' parameter in conf/modules.config to
+  the desired file suffix that ends with '.bed'
 - Sample name for each row in the sample sheet should be unique
 - Every sample (every row) in the sample sheet will run through the identification workflow